tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/perfect-plot-shiny.md

 <img src = "../images/perfect-plot-7.png" width="600">
 </p>

-### Tailoring Plot Appearance with Output Placeholder Functions
+### Adjusting Plot Dimensions
-In Shiny, just like input functions, `output placeholder functions` also come with various arguments that allow you to modify the appearance or behavior of the outputs.
-This flexibility is particularly useful when you want to customize how data visualizations or other UI elements are displayed in your app.

-The `plotOutput()` function, used for displaying plots in a Shiny application, includes parameters to adjust the dimensions of the plot.
+Shiny's output placeholder functions, like `plotOutput()`, offer parameters to tailor the appearance of outputs.
+Adjusting `width` and `height` parameters allows for precise control over the dimensions of elements like plots, enhancing their visual appeal and fit within the application layout.
 By default, the `height` of the plot is set to 400 pixels.
-However, you can easily change this using the `height` and `width` parameters within `plotOutput()`.

 {{% codeblock %}}
 ```R